Methodology · v2026.1

 Progressive overload, by scheme.

 Double progression — keep weight fixed, add reps within a target range, then jump weight and restart the rep range.
-Ideal for hypertrophy accessories where small plate jumps aren't available.
+Default for hypertrophy accessories where small plate jumps aren't available.
+Plotkin et al. (2022) shows rep progression is a viable hypertrophy stimulus comparable to load progression.

 Wave loading — intensity undulates across weeks (e.g., 3 × 6, 4 × 4, 5 × 3, back down), letting volume and intensity both progress across multiple weeks.
-Useful in intensification blocks.
+Default during intensification phases.
+Variation in intensity across multi-week blocks is consolidated by Suchomel et al. (2021) as a fatigue-management strategy.

 Rule in Meso's engine Every exercise ships with a progression_scheme ∈ {linear, double, wave, rpe}.
 Assignment is deterministic, based on movement type (compound vs. isolation), current phase, and the user's training status.
 Schemes do not change mid-cycle except when audit triggers a retry.